 In addition, the sub-fund's assets may be invested in money market and short-term bond funds.
-The interest-bearing securities held in the sub-fund will be selected taking into consideration the maturity date of the sub-fund in 2026.
+The interest-bearing securities held in the sub-fund will be selected taking into consideration the maturity date of the sub-fund in 2028.

-In accordance with Article 41 (1) of the Law of 2010, the sub-fund may invest in money market instruments, deposits with credit institutions and up to 10% in money market funds.
-The investment in money market instruments, money market funds, deposits with credit institutions and the holding of ancillary liquid assets, as referred to below, will not in aggregate exceed 49% of the sub-funds' assets.
-In exceptionally unfavourable market conditions, it is permitted to temporarily exceed this 49% limit if circumstances so require and to the extent that this appears to be justified with regard to the interests of shareholders.
+In accordance with Article 41 (1) of the Law of 2010, the sub-fund may invest in money market instruments, deposits with credit institutions and in money market funds.
+The investments in money market instruments, deposits with credit institutions, money market funds and the holding of ancillary liquid assets, (as referred to below) will not in aggregate exceed 49% of the subfund's assets.

-As the investments made by the sub-fund will be taking into consideration the maturity date of the sub-fund, it is also permitted to exceed this 49% limit to be justified with regard to the interests of shareholders toward the maturity date.
+As the investments made by the sub-fund will be taking into consideration the maturity date of the sub-fund, it is also permitted to exceed this 49% limit for a maximum of 6 months to be justified with regard to the interests of shareholders toward the maturity date.